-Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kind of organizations such as manufacturing, healthcare, financial services, advertising, and more.
+Artificial Intelligence is one of the rapidly growing technologies and has gained more popularity among all kinds of organizations such as manufacturing, healthcare, financial services, advertising, and more.

 With the increasing adoption rate of AI technology across the companies to boost their business, the demand for workers with AI skills is growing consistently over the last three years.
 Experts predict that this adoption will lead to eliminating around 1.8 million jobs by 2020.
 However, on the other side, AI will create about 2.3 million new jobs by 2020.

 The new jobs will fall into categories of programming, development, testing, support and maintenance and more.
-Artificial Intelligence architect is one such position, and it is going be a competitor for data scientist for high-demand profession.
+Artificial Intelligence architect is one such position, and it is going be a competitor for data scientists for the high-demand professions.
 In case you didn’t know, the average salary of AI programmer $100,000 – $150,000 whereas AI engineer around $ 171,715.

 4. Machine Learning

 Machine learning (ML) technology can influence almost every industry such as manufacturing, healthcare, education, marketing, and more.
 This tech sphere has sub-platforms such as Deep Learning, NLP (Natural Language Processing), and Neural networks.

-According to IDC predictions, the investment on AI and ML will grow from AI and ML will grow from $12B in 2017 to $57.6B by 2021.
+According to IDC predictions, the investment in AI and ML will grow from AI and ML will grow from $12B in 2017 to $57.6B by 2021.
 Due to growth in the machine learning industry, jobs in this technology are increasing.
 There are 4,000 job listings posted on LinkedIn alone.
 The average salary of a machine learning Engineer is $143,949.